honestbee/drone-helm/README.md

 This last block defines how the plugin will deploy

+## Testing with Minikube

 To test the plugin, you can run `minikube` and just run the docker image as follows:

-Use the docker daemon of minikube
-(this allows testing local builds without having to push to a registry):
+By using the docker daemon of minikube we can test local builds without having to push to a registry:

 ```bash
 eval $(minikube docker-env)